Correct Your Retirement Plan Errors

 - your plan has sufficient compliance practices and procedures to avoid errors, and

-- For any errors you can’t or don’t wish to correct under the Self-Correction Program, you can use the Voluntary Correction Program, which allows you to
+- For any errors you can’t or don’t wish to correct under the Self-Correction Program, you can use the Voluntary Correction Program.

-- pay a fee based on the number of plan participants.
+- pay a fee generally based on the number of plan participants.

 Are there any resources to help me correct plan errors?